nginxinc/nginx-gateway-fabric/tests/zero-downtime-upgrades/zero-downtime-upgrades.md

 3. **Immediately** upgrade NGF manifests by following [upgrade instructions](/docs/installation.md#upgrade-nginx-gateway-fabric-from-manifests).
-   > Don't forget to modify the manifests to have 2 replicas and pod affinity.
+   > Don't forget to modify the manifests to have 2 replicas and Pod affinity.
-4. Ensure the new pods are running and the old ones terminate.
+4. Ensure the new Pods are running and the old ones terminate.

 ### After Upgrade